Matike-Beseke/SIEM-Lab/README.md

 ## Objective

-The VM Lab project is aimed to establish a controlled environment for detecting, prioritizing and remediating vulnerabilities.
-The primary focus was to setup a virtual machine running Metapsloitable 2.0 and running a credentialed scan for vulnerabilities using Nessus Essentials.
-After the scan is completed, we then gathered the information from the Vulnerability Report to do further prioritization and reporting for remediation.
-This hands-on experience was designed to deepen understanding of Vulnerability Management and its life cycle.
+The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
+The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
+This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned